-Hiring staff on contract basis or outsourcing has been a trend across IT industries since a very long time now.
-Speaking of the current scenario, it has become an urgent requirement for the IT-ITeS sector to hire staff on contract basis as per the requirements of the project-based work.
+Hiring staff on a contract basis or outsourcing has been a trend across IT industries for a very long time now.
+Speaking of the current scenario, it has become an urgent requirement for the IT-ITeS sector to hire staff on a contract basis as per the requirements of the project-based work.
 Flexible staff could be the first to be laid off during such times as they come with variable cost structures and minimal compliance requirements.
-However, due to Covid-19, organisations are being forced to review their business and employment strategies again.
+However, due to Covid-19, organizations are being forced to review their business and employment strategies again.

 If the current situation persists for long, the temporary workforce may have to come in for reduced pay as companies keep them on standby for ramp up/down kind of situations.
 There is a possibility of projects getting delayed if the lockdown in the country, which was announced by Prime Minister, Narendra Modi gets extended.
 IT firms are adopting the “wait and watch” strategy by pushing the hiring and onboarding activities to April.
 This is their only way to survive in this crisis.